jonashdown/Blog/articles/tdd_avoiding_the_clangers.md

 Test-Driven Development, when done correctly, will provide the following benefits to any development team and organization:

-- Direction in coding.
+- Direction in coding
-- Documentation.
+- Documentation
-- Ongoing proof that software continues to work.
+- Ongoing proof that software continues to work
-- Succinct, high-quality code.
+- Succinct, high-quality code
-- Fewer bugs.
+- Fewer bugs
-- Confidence in the codebase.
+- Confidence in the codebase

 If done incorrectly, we could have a clanger, which could manifest as a bug in the future.